aidanastridge/Publisher/README.md

 Stepping into your local bookstore, you spot a gallery of classic books – You recognize them from their striking colors: Black, White, and Orange; Typesetted with born modern and traditional design.
 Like notetaking, they exist in two worlds: The sentimental and the scientific.

 ## Coming Soon (In Development)
-* UI (Status, Scroll-bar, and buttons etc.)
+* UI (Status, Scroll-bar, and Buttons etc.).
-* Plugin Interactions with Hider, Minimal System Settings, and Style Settings
+* Plugin Interactions with Hider, Minimal System Settings, and Style Settings.
 * More...